graalvm/workshops/native-image/non-fungible-verses/README.md

 2. Successfully containerised it

 Now you can create a native executable from your application using GraalVM Native Image.
-The native executable is going to two interesting characteristics, namely:
+The native executable is going to exhibit two interesting characteristics, namely:

 1. It is going to start really fast
 2. It will use fewer resources than its corresponding Java application